NateJacobs/Brickset-API/readme.markdown

 0.2

-*	get_set and my_wanted shortcodes added
+*	Get_set and my_wanted shortcodes added
 *	BricksetAPIFunctions updated to use wp_remote_get
-*	added template tags for use in themes
+*	Added template tags for use in themes

+0.3

+*	Added get_owned function and shortcode